sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-events/events.md

 |timestamp   |      |
 -------------|------
 description  | Time that the event occurred.
-In seconds since the Unix epoch.<br><br>When an agent executes a check, Sensu sets the timestamp for the generated event.<br><br>For events created via the [events API][35], if the user includes a timestamp value in the event, Sensu respects the user-provided value.
-If the user does not include a timestamp value, Sensu sets the timestamp for the event. required     | false type         | Integer default      | Time that the event occurred
+In seconds since the Unix epoch.<br><br>When an agent executes a check, Sensu sets the timestamp for the generated event.<br><br>For events created via the [events API][35], if you include a timestamp value in the event, Sensu respects the user-provided value.
+If you do not include a timestamp value, Sensu sets the timestamp for the event. required     | false type         | Integer default      | Time that the event occurred